iwanders/labelling_tool/README.md

 Segment Anything
 ----------------
+The Python segment anything backend uses the official `segment_anything` package, only positive points can be added.

-The `segment_backend` directory holds a simple backend server that runs the Segment Anything model.
+The `segment_backend_rs` directory holds a simple backend server that runs the Segment Anything model through candle, this currently produces different results than the python implementation.

 Start it with `cargo r --features=cuda --release`, after which segmentation masks can be created from the points in the current category.